PrajwalNa/CTF26/RuneISA/Source/ISAspec.md

 | IMM    | IMM    | IMM    | REG                 | RSRV + Part of OPCODE       | Part of OPCODE + RSRV    |
 |        |        |        | Reg1-Reg2-Reg3-Resv | (RSRV)00(RSRV) (STRT)000000 | 00(END) (RSRV)0000(RSRV) |

-NOTE: Above is how the instruction would appear in hex editor.
+NOTE: Above is how the instruction in binary (01101100 for all regs as in `SYSCALL RA, RB, RC`) would appear in hex editor.

 ### Register Encoding
 | Bits | Meaning              |